 Forecasting for your business the way a futurist would is a skill almost anyone can learn and develop.
 After all, the foundation of successful forecasting is simply knowing which questions to ask and keeping an open enough mind to anticipate a wide range of possibilities.

-You can learn to make unexpected connections between data or statistics and subject matter expertise, using creative leaps to connect them to your conclusions about the future—no crystal ball required.
+With a futurist mindset, you can learn to make unexpected connections between data, statistics, and subject matter expertise using creative leaps to connect them to your conclusions about the future — no crystal ball required.

 It’s broad, multidisciplinary, and nonlinear.
 It is micro, as it looks at very specific developments, and macro, as it puts the micro into the context of more global situations.